bbauska/meta-react-basics/README.md

 components to affect visual results.
 And describe how to use assets within an app to apply styling and functional components.

-That&apos;s a great start to your React journey.
+That's a great start to your React journey.
 Well done on completing this module and get ready for the next one.

 ## 34. Additional resources (React Basics - Week 1)